Look for job vacancies at DfT on:

 - digital comms

 The skills we value

-You’ll find specific descriptions in the advertisements we post for jobs but there are essential skills you will need:
+You’ll find specific descriptions in the advertisements we post for jobs but the essential skills you will need are:

 - being able to work in a team - we don’t run transport services directly ourselves, we work with our delivery partners like train and bus companies, local authorities etc

 - excellent communication skills, so we can negotiate with, and influence, our partners effectively

 We also value people who can demonstrate excellent leadership and management skills.